Justification of Red List Category

 The population is estimated to number 2,500-9,999 mature individuals, based on an assessment of recent records and surveys by BirdLife International (2001).
 This equates to 3,750-14,999 individuals, rounded here to 3,500-15,000 individuals.

-A moderate population decline is suspected to be on-going, owing to the moderately rapid loss and degradation of habitats across the range.
+A moderate population decline is thought to be ongoing, owing to the moderately rapid loss and degradation of habitats across the range and locally high hunting pressure.

-Sitta formosa has a broad range encompassing Bhutan, north-east India (with recent records from Arunachal Pradesh, Nagaland and northern West Bengal [A. Choudhury in litt.
-2016]), west, north and east Myanmar, south-east Yunnan, China, East (Vogel et al. 2003) and West Tonkin, north Vietnam, and north and central Laos, with a few records from extreme north-west Thailand.
+Sitta formosa has a broad range encompassing Bhutan, north-east India (with recent records from Arunachal Pradesh, Assam, Nagaland and northern West Bengal [A. Choudhury in litt.
+2020]), west, north and east Myanmar (including Kachin, Mt Sarameti, Arakan Hills, and Salween-Mekong watershed east of Mong Hang), Huanglianshan Nature Reserve in south-east Yunnan, China, East (Vogel et al. 2003) and West Tonkin, north Viet Nam, and north and central Laos (including the Annamite Range), with a few records from extreme north-west Thailand (including records from Doi Phu Kha National Park in Nan Province).
 It is rare and very locally distributed throughout this range.
 Recent records suggest that Bhutan, Arunachal Pradesh in India, north Myanmar and Laos support the most important populations.
+Records in north-east Bangladesh and the Khasi Hills of Meghalaya, India require further confirmation (Rasmussen and Anderton 2012).

-The main threat is forest loss, degradation and fragmentation, predominantly as a result of shifting cultivation, but more locally large-scale timber extraction (e.g. logging of the valuable Fokienia hodginsii in central Laos and north Vietnam), and overgrazing, burning and wood cutting (north-east India).
+The main threat is forest loss, degradation and fragmentation, predominantly as a result of shifting cultivation, but more locally large-scale timber extraction (e.g. logging of the valuable Fokienia hodginsii in central Laos and north Vietnam), overgrazing, burning and wood cutting (north-east India), and developmental activities such as road and dam constructions.
 High hunting pressure in parts of its range is unlikely to be more than a minor threat.

 Conservation Actions Underway

-Populations are known to occur in several protected areas, including Thrumshing La National Park (Bhutan), Namdapha National Park, Eagle's Nest Wildlife Sanctuary, Sessa orchid Sanctuary, Talle Wildlife Sanctuary, Kamlang Wildlife Sanctuary and Buxa Tiger Reserve (India), Nakai-Nam Theun, Nam Xam and Phou Louay National Biodiversity Conservation Areas (Laos), and also Huanglianshan Nature Reserve (China).
+Populations are known to occur in several protected areas, including Thrumshing La National Park (Bhutan), Namdapha National Park, Eagle's Nest Wildlife Sanctuary, Sessa orchid Sanctuary, Talle Wildlife Sanctuary, Mehao Wildlife Sanctuary, Mouling National Park, Kamlang Wildlife Sanctuary and Buxa Tiger Reserve (India), Nakai-Nam Theun, Nam Xam and Phou Louay National Biodiversity Conservation Areas (Laos), and also Huanglianshan Nature Reserve (China).
 Conservation Actions Proposed

-Conduct further surveys for the species in current gaps within its broad range to clarify its current distribution and population status.
-Identify sites supporting key populations of this and other threatened montane species, and make recommendations for their establishment as protected areas, proposing linkage to existing reserves where possible.
+Conduct further surveys for the species in current "gaps" within its broad range to clarify its current distribution and population status.
+Identify sites supporting key populations of this and other threatened montane species.
+Make recommendations for the establishment of protected areas, proposing linkage to existing reserves where possible.
 Campaign against further large-scale montane timber extraction within its range.
 Promote widespread conservation awareness initiatives in hill and mountain communities aimed at reducing habitat loss and fragmentation resulting from shifting agriculture.

 16.5 cm.
 Dazzling, large nuthatch.
 Black upperside with brilliant blue to white streaks on crown, nape and mantle, broad blue band along scapulars to back and rump and two narrow, white wing-bars.
 Dull rufous-buff underparts with paler throat and head-sides.
 Voice Rapid high, tremulous chit'it'it'it'it'it'it'it and shorter, hesitant chit-it chit-it chit-it and chit'it-it, chirririt-it.
 Hints Check mixed-species flocks foraging in large trees at high altitude.